ioi/translation/docs/README.md

 This is the end of the translation session for the team.
 Optionally, the team can opt out of the verification process when submitting.

+Special rules apply when using somebody else's translation.
+Consider a case when team A requested that one of their contestants receives a translation by team B. Team A's translation may be submitted only if team B already submitted their translation, or if team B promised to produce the translation (by click the appropriate button on their home page).

 ## Initial setup